 Saves days of trekking and avoids the challenging descent.

-Highly weather-dependent – flight cancelations or delays due to adverse weather conditions.
+Highly weather-dependent – flight cancellations or delays due to adverse weather conditions.

 A helicopter return is worth it if you want to maximize comfort and minimize physical strain, but it is expensive.